 A customer who is only temporarily absent from the state is still a resident of that state.
-A customer is considered temporarily absent when he or she intends to return to the state when the reason for the absence is completed, and has not become a resident of another state.
+A customer is considered temporarily absent when he or she intends to return to the state when the reason for the absence is completed and has not become a resident of another state.

-NOTE Unless the customer was placed in an out of state institution by AHCCCS, the customer can only get emergency services when absent from Arizona.
+NOTE Unless the customer was placed in an out of state institution by AHCCCS, the customer can only get Federal emergency services (FES) through the Federal Emergency Services Program (FESP) when absent from Arizona.